tvdboom/ATOM/README.md

 	* Select best features according to a chosen strategy
 3. Loop over models (either direct or via successive halving)
 	* Select hyperparameters using a Bayesian Optimization approach
-	* Perform bootstrapping to assess the performance of the model
+	* Perform bagging to assess the performance of the model
 4. Analyze the results using the provided plotting functions!

 <br/><br/>